DryFly-TheShortFilm/DryFly-TheShortFilm.github.io/README.md

 Create a new file in the [_post folder](https://github.com/DryFly-TheShortFilm/DryFly-TheShortFilm.github.io/tree/master/_posts).

-THe file name must be something like *2016-07-11-summa-3d.md* where *2016-07-11* is the date and *summa-3d* will appear in the URL post.
+The file name must be something like *2016-07-11-summa-3d.md* where *2016-07-11* is the date and *summa-3d* will appear in the URL post.

 The file must start with a [frontmatter](https://jekyllrb.com/docs/frontmatter/) that looks like